curl/everything-curl/usingcurl-returns.md

  14. Unknown FTP 227 format.
 Curl couldn't parse the 227-line the server sent.

  15. FTP can't get host.
-Couldn't resolve the host IP we got in the 227-line.
+Couldn't resolve the host IP address we got in the 227-line.

  16. **Not used**